I can hear you already: What the fudge is the SIGMA ROX?

 (Note: I was sent a loaner ROX 12 unit to poke at.
 Actually, I used multiple loaners over the last 7 months.
 All of which I’ll soon be sending back to SIGMA like I always do with other companies.)

 Like most cycling computers, there are two purchasable variants of the SIGMA ROX 12 kit.
 One is just the standalone unit, while the other is a full bundle with extra sensors and such.
 In this case, I’m unboxing the bundle variant.
 So if you don’t have the bundle you won’t get the heart rate sensors and speed/cadence sensors.
-No worries though, it’s compatible with any ANT+/Bluetooth Smart sensors, and on the mount side, any Garmin quarter-turn mount too.
+No worries though, it’s compatible with any ANT+ sensors (Bluetooth Smart sensors are coming), and on the mount side, any Garmin quarter-turn mount too.
 So basically, between those two…pretty much everything from anyone is compatible.

 In any case, here’s the front and back of the box: